 That barn has fallen down now, the farm sold, and the men of my childhood all gone.
 Of those who went to the great wars from our village, their graves and military markers are overshadowed by the remaining towering evergreens that the guys of World War I planted before they left.
 It upsets me to see another of those trees cut down.

 When I was a student at a college in Alberta in my 20s, I lived off campus with a family that included a man who had been a seaman during the Korean Conflict.
 The little that he shared gave a glimpse into the stress, the fear, and strain of those dangerous times.

 VIETNAM WAR 1955-1975

-The Vietnam War caused the majority of my classmates to come to a Canadian college in Alberta during the turmoil of the 1960s.
-I was in love with one of those American men, but he left for Georgia military training and war, while I drove overland to with a group to live and work in India and Nepal far from the conflict.
+The Vietnam War caused the majority of my American classmates to come to a Canadian college in Alberta during the turmoil of the 1960s.
+I was in love with one of those American men, but after graduation, he left for military training while I drove overland across the Middle East with a group to live and work in India and Nepal far from the conflict.
 How many of my classmates died in Vietnam I have not been able to discover, but most were drafted as soon as they returned home.
 So this war was especially personal to me.